 What we particularly like about their Trading account is that all shares are stored in the same interactive investor share dealing account, and you can control when currencies are converted which minimises currency exchange costs and even allows currency hedging.

-Note: If you want to buy US listed shares you need complete a W-8 Form (due to US regulations) which is very simple to complete and if the account is in your own personal name then the form can be completely digitally online through the platform.
+Note: If you want to buy US listed shares you need complete a W-8 Form (due to US regulations) which is very simple to complete and if the account is in your own personal name then the form can be completed digitally online through investment the platform.